The Qing Dynasty History: CCP’s Battle Over Historical Narrative

 Dai Yi and his colleagues spent years identifying errors in early manuscripts, including a typographical error that gave the birth date of a Manchu prince 18 years before his father.

 One of Dai Yi’s deputies recalled in a 2021 article that Dai Yi insisted that the manuscript should analyze the Qing Dynasty’s rule of border areas from the perspective of maintaining national unity.
-The deputy wrote that in response to the South China Sea arbitration case that arose after the Philippines launched a legal challenge to the Chinese government’s territorial claims in the South China Sea in 2013, Dai Yi asked to add a paragraph on maritime affairs.
+The deputy wrote that in response to the South China Sea arbitration case that arose following the Philippines launched a legal challenge to the Chinese government’s territorial claims in the South China Sea in 2013, Dai Yi asked to add a paragraph on maritime affairs.
 The content of the question explains how the Qing Dynasty exercised sovereignty and jurisdiction over these waters and related islands, which is consistent with the Chinese government’s narrative.

 Xi Jinping’s influence is too great to ignore.
-According to Dai Yi, Xi Jinping, who serves as the General Secretary of the Central Committee of the Communist Party of China, pays close attention to the “History of the Qing Dynasty” project and has inquired about the progress of the work several times.
+According to Dai Yi, Xi Jinping, who serves as the General Secretary of the Central Committee of the Communist Party of China, pays close attention to the “History of the Qing Dynasty” project and has inquired regarding the progress of the work several times.
 Dai Yi also said that he had submitted materials to Xi Jinping for review.
 In 2016, Xi Jinping instructed the Qing History compilation team to speed up the work while maintaining strict quality inspections.
 Dai Yi recalled that he therefore told senior colleagues to review chapters that included sensitive issues such as borders, maritime affairs, ethnicity, religion, and diplomacy.
 More stringent.

 At the end of 2018, Dai Yi’s team submitted the newly revised “History of the Qing Dynasty” to the superior department for review.
 According to relevant promotional materials, the official review began the following year, and the review work was hosted by the Propaganda Department of the Central Committee of the Communist Party of China, the Chinese Academy of Social Sciences and the Chinese Academy of History, which have official backgrounds.
 The Chinese Academy of History is an institution established under Xi Jinping’s instructions and is led by an expert on Qing history.
 According to the promotional materials, Xi Jinping told the reviewers to ensure “quality first, excellence and strict control.”